oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 - built-in types and procedures (without special syntax)
 - dedicated syntax

 As we saw, Modula-2 does well with a library-only implementation of concurrency without dedicated syntax or built-in types or procedures.
 In contrast, Concurrent Pascal, Ada83, Joyce and Newsqueak decided for a dedicated syntax.
 MODULA and Super Pascal, on the other hand, use a mixture of dedicated syntax and built-in procedures.
-Yet another approach is used in Active Oberon, which added a generic attribute syntax to the otherwise original Oberon syntax, where attributes are just identifiers with arbitrary dedication of meaning.
+Yet another approach is used in Active Oberon, which added a generic attribute syntax, where attributes are just identifiers with arbitrary dedication of meaning.

 When do we need dedicated syntax?
 Apparently no dedicated syntax is needed for low-level concurrency primitives like mutexes, condition variables (including wait and signal procedures) and threads, which can be well implemented even with a library.
 In Modula-2, the Processes module can even be implemented in Modula-2 itself to a certain degree, using a few low-level primitives represented with built-in types and procedures.
 On the other hand, structural, more high-level features like monitors or critical sections are unhandy or even infeasible without some degree of dedicated syntax.
 Message passing and channels are a borderline case.
 If e.g. type-safe channels are required, the language either needs type casting features to bypass the type checking of the compiler, and even some kind of address operator if type casting of structured value types is required, or a dedicated syntax with typed channels; but in case of channels also built-in types and procedures would do the job in principle.
 So there is a trade-off and it is therefore important to carefully balance the options.